-Sure, a plate full of funnel cake might not sound like a big deal, but let your kid eat the whole thing and it can net more than 700 calories.
+Sure, a plate of funnel cake might not sound like a big deal, but let your kid eat the whole plate and it can net more than 700 calories.

 Also, take into account other foods that may have trans fat your kids might be eating throughout the summer: doughnuts, French fries, bakery goods, pizza, chips, cookies and crackers.

 Hot dogs at a picnic or summer party are synonymous with childhood, but hot dogs are hands down one of the worst summer foods for kids.

 Hot dogs are processed, contain nitrates and are high in saturated fat.

 Take a look at how hot dogs are really made, and you’ll probably swear them off forever.

 Even worse?
 A corn dog, which is high in saturated fat and sodium.

 A staple at summer barbecues, macaroni salad is creamy and delicious thanks to ingredients like mayonnaise, sugar and cheese.

 Yet with 300 calories per serving, along with 19 grams of fat, 8 grams of sugar and nearly 800 milligrams of sodium, it’s one summer side dish that’s best to avoid.

 Fruit popsicles are a summertime kid-favorite but many store-bought brands are made with high fructose corn syrup, artificial food dyes and are high in sugar.